konflux-ci/architecture/ADR/00xx-component-references.md

 ## Context

-> As an AppStudio user, I want to specify relationships between my components as image digests and I want that to be easy.
+As an AppStudio user, I want to be able to build and test multiple coupled components which depend on each other by digest reference.
+I want that process to be easy.

 There are three use cases in scope for this document: